Consensys/quorum/docs/Permissioning/Enhanced Permissions Model/Overview.md

 # Enhanced Permissions Model
-The basic network permissioning has been enhanced to cater for enterprise level needs to have a **smart contract based permission model**; this has the flexibility to manage nodes, accounts and account level access controls.
-The overview of the model is as depicted below:
+The Enhanced Permissions Model caters for enterprise-level needs by having a **smart contract-based permissioning model**.
+This allows for significant flexibility to manage nodes, accounts, and account-level access controls.

+An overview of the model is as depicted below:
 ![permissions mode](./images/PermissionsModel.png)

 ### Key Definitions
 * Network - A set of interconnected nodes representing an enterprise blockchain which contains organizations
 * Organization - A set of roles, Ethereum accounts and nodes having a variety of permissions to interact with the network